NathanSaludes/demo-3-instance-test/README.md

-## Make sure you have the following installed to use this program:
+## Make sure you have the following installed to use this program
 - **Node.js**
 - **MongoDB** *(Installed as a service)*
+---

-## Following this steps to use the application:
+## How to setup
 - Download/Fork this project
 - Create a `.env` file in the root of the project folder (ex. `/demo-3-instance-test/.env`)
 - Paste the following configuration keys into the `.env` file you created: